leanprover/fp-lean/functional-programming-lean/src/getting-to-know/polymorphism.md

 ```Lean
 {{#example_decl Examples/Intro.lean Prod}}
 ```
-However, just as list values are typically built using square brackets and the double-colon operator, there is special syntax for the `Prod` type.
+Lists are used so frequently that there is special syntax to make them more readable.
+For the same reason, both the product type and its constructor have special syntax.
-In particular, `Prod α β` is typically written `α × β`, mirroring the usual notation for a Cartesian product of sets.
+The type `Prod α β` is typically written `α × β`, mirroring the usual notation for a Cartesian product of sets.
-Similarly, instead of requiring explicit structure notation, the usual mathematical notation for pairs is available for `Prod`.
+Similarly, the usual mathematical notation for pairs is available for `Prod`.
 In other words, instead of writing:
 ```Lean
 {{#example_decl Examples/Intro.lean fivesStruct}}